BA in Economics - Program Objectives

 Common Outcomes of Bachelor of Arts Programs in Social Sciences:

-6. Develop a thorough knowledge of theories, concepts, and research methods in the field and apply them in research design and data analysis.
+6. Develop knowledge of theories, concepts, and research methods in humanities and social sciences.

 Program Specific Outcomes of Bachelor of Arts in Economics: